Skip to main content

 1. uat subscribes to test

-2. prod subscribes to uat.
+2. prod subscribes to uat

-Cleaning up
+Cleaning Up

 Now let's clean up!

 Docker Desktop supports only a single Kubernetes cluster.
-If you are comfortable deleting not just just Kargo-related resources, but all your workloads and data, the cluster can be reset from the Docker Desktop Dashboard.
+If you are comfortable deleting not just Kargo-related resources, but all your workloads and data, the cluster can be reset from the Docker Desktop Dashboard.

 If, instead, you wish to preserve non-Kargo-related workloads and data, you will need to manually uninstall Kargo and its prerequisites: